CrossTheRoadElec/Phoenix5-Documentation/README.md

 **Workaround 2:**
 Update to **Phoenix 5.2.2.0**.
 For Java teams, the issue appears to be eliminated.
-For LabVIEW teams, the **issue may occur only after frequent temporary deploys** between different robot programs and can be **resolved by rebooting the RIO or permanently deploying** your robot code).
+For LabVIEW teams, the **issue may occur only after frequent temporary deploys** between different robot programs and can be **resolved by rebooting the RIO or permanently deploying** your robot code.

 ### Motor output direction is incorrect or accelerates when current-limit is enabled.